- Required: minimum high school diploma or GED.

 - Maintaining a safe, transparent, and healing environment that is based on Grace, Truth, and Love, and encourages trust and authenticity without fear.

-- Embracing the accountability process, that leads to self-evaluation personally and for guests.
+- Embracing the accountability process, leads to self-evaluation personally and for guests.

-- Teaching and mentoring guests in every opportunity by using Biblical precepts.
+- Teaching and mentoring guests at every opportunity by using Biblical precepts.

 - Building healthy, loving, and compassionate relationships with guests, and staff while establishing healthy and safe boundaries.

 - Maintaining a personal lifestyle of integrity, honesty, and responsibility.